zeemohamed7/learn-django/django_with_pipenv.md

-# Django with Pipenv: A Beginner's Guide
+# Django: A Beginner's Guide

 This guide will help you set up Python and Django, a powerful Python web framework, using Pipenv for managing packages and virtual environments.
 In this tutorial, I will walk you through the process of setting upDjango, a powerful Python web framework, using Pipenv for managing packages and virtual environments.

 > ⚠️ Note: This is mostly based on macOS, so commands might vary.
+I am also using pipenv to automatically create virtual environments instead of installing packages system-wide to avoid breaking anything.

 ## Table of Contents
 - [Key Tools](#key-tools)